TwelveLaboursDev/12-labours-portal-docker-deployment/README.md

 PASSWORD_RESET_URL = "http://localhost:3000/password-reset"

 # db_user and db_name better to be the same, will easier to setup web version pgadmin4
+# here is an example of db information
 DB_HOST = "postgresdb"
 DB_PORT = "5432"
 DB_USER = "12labours"